stowball/hucssley/README.md

 ## Controlling file size

-While Hucssley creates almost every possible class you’d ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.5 MB.
+While Hucssley creates almost every possible class you’d ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.5 MB uncompressed.
 Of course, the nature of Hucssley lends itself very well to gzipping, which brings the OOTB CSS down to 98 KB, which ironically, is still a lot smaller than lots of other “production” CSS in the wild.

 Hucssley is infinitely customisable, so you can set the variables of modules you’ll never use to `()` so they won’t output, and of course, limiting the amount of colors, breakpoints, and spacing scales will also help.